allisonLMT/Dogify/README.md

 ### 7.4 Sanitized User Input:
 The user input is sanitized before being sent to the API, for increased security.

+### 7.5 Engine Selection:
+Users can select the engine that is used, and the chosen engine is also displayed with their results.
+The default engine is Curie.

 ## 8. Accessibility